joemoose/dungeoneers.d20/docs/combat.md

 ## Introduction

-Combat is dangerous, and wise adventurers, or at least those with long careers, seek to avoid it.
+Combat is dangerous, and wise adventurers, or those with long careers, seek to avoid it.

+## Actions

+In a single round of combat, your character can make up to **two** actions.
+Actions can range from attacking, moving to an adjacent zone, casting a spell, or anything within reason based on your character’s assets and situation.

 ## Initiative

-When combat breaks out, a turn order must be established for the combatants.
+When combat breaks out, a turn order must first be established for all the combatants.
+Turns allow every player to participate (no hogging the limelight) and provide tactical opportunities during combat.

 ### Declaring Actions

-At the beginning of a round, the GM describes the actions likely taken by your opponents.
-You then declare your character’s intentions for the round before rolling any dice.
+At the beginning of every round, the GM describes the actions likely taken by your opponents.
+All the players then declare their character’s intentions for the round before rolling any dice.

 ### Determining Fast and Slow Turns

-Next, all combatants determine whether their declared intentions involve a *fast* or *slow* turn.
+Next, all combatants determine whether their declared actions involve a *fast* or *slow* round.

-A **fast** turn consists of taking only a **single action**, such as:
+A **fast** round consists of taking only a **single action**, such as:

+- Defending
 - Using a relic
 - Casting a spell
 - Making an attack
+- Quaffing a potion
 - Moving to an adjacent zone
 - Disengaging from an opponent
-- Trying a gambit against a close opponent
+- Trying a gambit against an opponent

-A **slow** turn consists of both **moving and taking an action**, or actions that take more time, such as:
+A **slow** round consists of taking **two actions**:

 - Moving twice
+- Attacking twice
 - Aiming a ranged weapon
 - Forming up a shield wall
+- Attacking then disengaging
 - Reviving an incapacitated ally
 - Moving before making an attack
 - Concentrating on maintaining an ongoing spell